 Unconditional promises to give with payments due in future periods are reported as support with donor restrictions when the funds are pledged.
 Amounts due are recorded at the net realizable value discounted using a rate of return that a market participant would expect to receive over the payment period at the date the pledge is received.
 An allowance for uncollectible pledges is recorded for pledges which may become uncollectible in future periods.
 Amounts deemed to be uncollectible have been written off.
 The contributions receivable balance is based on management's best estimate of the amounts expected to be collected.
 The amounts the Foundation will ultimately realize could differ from the amounts assumed in arriving at the present value and allowance for doubtful accounts.
 The Foundation's policy is to write-off specifically identified contributions receivable that are deemed to be uncollectible.
-The Foundation wrote off \$89,612 and \$6,235,750 in pledges receivable from three donors for the year ended June 30, 2023 and 2022, respectively.
+The Foundation wrote off \$1,327,998 and \$89,612 in contributions receivables for the years ended June 30, 2024 and 2023.